sancons20/calendar-card-pro/README.md

 The following features are currently limited or not fully implemented:

+### Layout
+-  List view only, no day/week/month view

+### Event Display
+- No support for recurring event indicators
+- No support for event categories/tags
+- No support for attendee information

+### Calendar Support
+- Tested primarily with CalDAV and Google Calendar integration
+- Other calendar integrations that create *calendar.** entities should work but are not extensively tested

+### Configuration
+- No visual configuration editor yet (YAML only)

 ### Language Support
 - Currently supports English (en) and German (de)
 - Contributions for additional languages are welcome and encouraged
 - See CONTRIBUTING.md for guidelines on adding new languages

-### Configuration
-- No visual configuration editor yet (YAML only)

-### Calendar Support
-- Tested primarily with CalDAV integration
-- Other calendar integrations should work but are not extensively tested

-### Event Display
-- No support for recurring event indicators
-- No support for event categories/tags
-- No support for attendee information

 The card is open source and community-driven.
 If you need additional features or language support, please consider contributing to the project.
 Pull requests are welcome!
 See CONTRIBUTING.md for guidelines on how to contribute.

-Please feel free to open an issue on GitHub if you need any of these features or would like to contribute to their implementation.